How I Learned to Manage Debt Wisely in America and Finally Achieve Financial Stability

 Categorizing Essential Versus Discretionary Spending

 Essential expenses should be prioritized, ensuring you have enough for rent, utilities, and food.
 Discretionary spending, on the other hand, can be adjusted based on your debt repayment goals.
+I canceled my gym membership and started running outside.
+Small sacrifices added up.

 Allocating Surplus Income Toward Principal Balances